 Or for Textainer Group Holdings:

-So, Textainer Group Holdings has an ROCE of 5.0%.
+Therefore, Textainer Group Holdings has an ROCE of 4.7%.

 Does Textainer Group Holdings Have A Good ROCE?

 One way to assess ROCE is to compare similar companies.
-We can see Textainer Group Holdings's ROCE is meaningfully below the Trade Distributors industry average of 8.3%.
-This performance could be negative if sustained, as it suggests the business may underperform its industry.
-Putting aside Textainer Group Holdings's performance relative to its industry, its ROCE in absolute terms is poor - considering the risk of owning stocks compared to government bonds.
-There are potentially more appealing investments elsewhere.
+We can see Textainer Group Holdings's ROCE is meaningfully below the Trade Distributors industry average of 9.4%.
+This performance is not ideal, as it suggests the company may not be deploying its capital as effectively as some competitors.
+Regardless of how Textainer Group Holdings stacks up against its industry, its ROCE in absolute terms is quite low (especially compared to a bank account).
+Readers may wish to look for more rewarding investments.

-Textainer Group Holdings has total liabilities of US$322m and total assets of US$4.8b.
-Therefore its current liabilities are equivalent to approximately 6.7% of its total assets.
+Textainer Group Holdings has total assets of US$5.1b and current liabilities of US$340m.
+As a result, its current liabilities are equal to approximately 6.6% of its total assets.
 Textainer Group Holdings has very few current liabilities, which have a minimal effect on its already low ROCE.